Dallas Cowboys Rumors: Allen Hurns ‘Would Be Great’ Opposite Dez Bryant, According To ‘Bleacher Report’

 Dallas has already joined the race to sign Hurns.
 According to Josina Anderson of ESPN, the Cowboys will meet with Hurns to discuss a possible deal on Wednesday.
 The free-agent wide receiver was originally scheduled to sit down with the New York Jets, but he had to pick the Cowboys first due to weather concerns.

 However, it remains to be seen whether the Cowboys can beat the odds in their pursuit of Hurns.
-The Cowboys only have $1 million in cap space, while the Jets have over $44 million to spend, according to Over The Cap.
+The Cowboys only have $1 million in cap space, while the Jets have over $44 million to spend, according to Over the Cap.
 Dallas needs to do some cap tinkering, or prepare a very enticing pitch to acquire Hurns.

 It is worth noting that the Jaguars wanted Hurns to take a pay cut, but the 26-year-old did not budge.
 The Jaguars signed him to a four-year, $40.5 million contract in 2016.
-But after getting a lucrative deal, the former Miami standout failed to live up to expectations.
-He tallied 35 catches for 477 yards in 2016, and caught 39 passes for 484 yards last season.
-It was far from his stats in 2015, when he recorded 64 passes for 1,031 yards and 10 touchdowns.
+However, after getting a lucrative deal, the former Miami standout failed to live up to expectations.
+He tallied 35 catches for 477 yards in 2016 and caught 39 passes for 484 yards last season.
+It was far from his stats in 2015 when he recorded 64 passes for 1,031 yards and 10 touchdowns.